grzesiek1201/GuiQuizGame/README.md

 ## How to Play

 1. When you start the game, you'll be prompted to enter your name.
-2. Answer each question by typing the corresponding letter ("a", "b", "c", "d").
+2. Answer each question by typing the choosing buttons ("a", "b", "c", "d").
-3. Use the "help" command to access help options if needed.
+3. Use the help buttons to get help if needed.
 4. Earn points for correct answers and try to score as high as possible.
 5. Save your progress at any time to continue later.